Design Philosophy

 DAG Execution

 Tasks declare depends_on relationships.
-Outputs are wired between tasks via input_bindings.
-Independent tasks run in parallel within dependency waves.
+Outputs wired via input_bindings.
+Independent tasks run in parallel within waves.

 Review Loop

-After each wave, an LLM reviews outputs and decides: Accept, Retry (with different agent/params), or Continue (append new tasks).
-Up to N review rounds before forced acceptance.
+After each wave, an LLM reviews outputs and decides: Accept, Retry, or Continue (append new tasks).

 Concurrency Control

-A global semaphore limits maximum concurrent agents to prevent resource exhaustion.
+A global semaphore limits concurrent agents.
 Round-robin dispatch ensures fairness across sessions.

 Fault Recovery

 Per-task alternatives allow failed tasks to retry with a different agent or skill.
-The review loop can inject corrective tasks based on observed failures.
+Review loop injects corrective tasks.

 Agents